 After the room is soundproof it may be necessary to install a burglar alarm.
 It will help you sleep easier at night knowing that your equipment is safe.
 Inexpensive alarms can be found at Radio Shack.

 Once the rehearsal space is secure it’s time to find the right musicians.
 This is the most important aspect of the entire process.
 It’s important to find musicians that are on your level of playing experience.
 For example, a great bass player who is more skilled than the rest of the group won’t stick around for long.
 Other important considerations are to find people with similar goals, who are in your age group, who are dedicated, with the same musical taste, and who are available for rehearsal.

 How To Start a Band – Advertise for Band Members

 How do you find these people?
 Advertise!
 Advertising works, that’s probably how I found you.
 Most people are aware of my guitar lessons from guitar magazine ads and Internet advertising.
 Your band ad must speak directly to prospective band members.
 They must feel that this ad “has their name on it.”

 You probably already have a good idea of where to advertise for musicians.
 If not, check out the classified section of local papers to see where musicians advertise.
 You should post flyers in music stores, clubs, and schools.
 Also, take advantage of the Internet to connect with like-minded musicians.

-Creating an Ad
+How To Start a Band - Creating an Ad

 The most common mistake people make when writing an ad is to misrepresent their level of experience.
 An inexperienced musician often tries to appear experienced to attract better players.
 The problem is, those better players won’t be interested in playing with a less experienced musician for long.
 Believe me, I’ve been on both sides of the fence.
 I’ve auditioned people that were way beneath the level I was seeking, and I’ve been auditioned by more experienced musicians.
 So, begin with an honest evaluation of your skills and your level of commitment to include in the ad.